 The results show that the population has not triggered the threshold of falling more than 25% below the 2013 population estimate of 354, and therefore is not in significant decline.
-A further 111 confirmed or suspected C. huegelii plants were located between 2014 and 2018.
-No natural pollination was observed during the significant amount of field work undertaken to complete this census, so it is likely that these 111 new plants are not juveniles that have germinated in recent years.
+A further 141 confirmed or suspected C. huegelii plants were located between 2014 and 2021.
+No natural pollination has been observed during the significant amount of field work undertaken to complete the census and subsequent annual monitoring, so it is likely that these 141 new plants are not juveniles that have germinated in recent years.
 The new individuals are likely to have been present for a number of years but, for various reasons, have not previously been emergent and identified.
+Alternatively, it is possible that at least some of these new individuals are the result of vegetative propagation.
+This is occasionally known to occur in Caladenia species, whereby daughter tubers are produced on short, vertical droppers that arise from just below the collar region (K. Dixon, pers.comm.).